mgraf1/notes/readme.md

 # Notes Api

 This Rest API was implemented with [Spring Boot](https://projects.spring.io/spring-boot/) and uses the [Gradle](https://gradle.org/) build tool.
-Persistence is done with [h2](http://www.h2database.com/html/main.html) and in-memory database.
+Persistence is done with [h2](http://www.h2database.com/html/main.html) an in-memory database.

 ## Building the application